 In my career, I have never seen beyond excel to do the calculations.
 All most all the calculations are possible with excel spreadsheets.
 Not only simply the calculations, in fact, but they are also flexible enough to reflect the immediate results if there are any modifications to the numbers and that is the power of applying formulas.

 By applying formulas we need to worry about all the steps in the calculations because formulas will capture the numbers and show immediate real-time results for us.
 To work with some of the complex calculations excel has hundreds of built-in formulas.
-On top of this, we see the spreadsheet as mathematics calculator to add, divide, subtract and multiply.
+On top of this, we see the spreadsheet as a mathematics calculator to add, divide, subtract and multiply.

 In this article, we will show you how to use excel as a calculator.